-If a post receives higher (or lower) reach than usual, you can turn this into actionable insight for your future posts and stories.
+If a post receives higher (or lower) reach than usual, you can use those results as insight for future posts and stories.

 What hashtags did you use?
-Was your call-to-action optimized for engagement?
+Was your CTA (call-to-action) optimized for engagement?
 Did you publish when your audience was most engaged?
-Was there anything different about the type of content you shared that could have resulted in lower engagement?
+Was there anything different about the type of images you shared that could have resulted in higher (or lower) engagement?

 All of these factors can have a direct impact on a post’s reach, so it’s worth taking note of any changes that could contribute to an increase or decrease in your metrics.

 What’s the Difference Between Reach and Impressions?

 In a nutshell, reach reflects the number of unique views on a post, while impressions reflects the total number of views on a post (even if the same person viewed it 5 times).